13bzhang/nightingale_rose/libretto/scene_1.md

 Of all the days a scholar sings

-It’s May when Great St Mary rings
+It’s May when [Great St Mary/bells of St Paul] rings

 The closing peals of vesper tunes